darrk-heart/product_page_ecommerce/README.md

 ## About the Project

-another project to develop more skills on my frontend journey
+Just one of those projects to enhance my skills on the frontend journey

-## My Personal Experience About This Project

-I'mma keep you in touch right

 ## Technologies Used